$24.95/mo.

 *Typical speeds of 85-250 Mbps

-A verified speed test result from an AT&T Fiber user in Kalamazoo, MI, shows symmetrical gigabit upload and download speeds, the kind of consistent, low-latency performance that makes it ideal for WMU students and off-campus renters running multiple high-bandwidth applications simultaneously on a shared connection.
+A verified speed test result from an AT&T Fiber user in Kalamazoo, MI, shows symmetrical gigabit upload and download speeds, the kind of consistent, low-latency performance that makes it ideal for WMU students and off-campus renters running multiple high-bandwidth applications.

 Our goal at LocalCableDeals is to make your search for the ideal internet provider a breeze.
-Our team has developed three FREE, easy-to-use tools, designed to help you find the perfect plan for your needs within minutes.
+Our team has developed FREE, easy-to-use tools designed to help you find the perfect plan for your needs within minutes.

 Browse internet options, speeds, and coverage in other cities of Michigan to get a complete picture.